owntracks/booklet/docs/tech/json.md

     * `reportLocation` triggers the publish of the current location
     * `dump` triggers the publish of a configuration message
     * `setWaypoints` configures new waypoints. (iOS only; [details](../features/remoteconfig.md) )
+    * `waypoints` triggers a publish of all waypoints configured on the device.
+These are published in `.otrw` format to the `../waypoints` topic.

 ## `_type=steps`